pipo2906/phpipam/README.md

 # docker-phpipam

 phpIPAM is an open-source web IP address management application.
-Its goal is to provide light and simple IP address management application.
+It goal is to provide light and simple IP address management application.

 phpIPAM is developed and maintained by Miha Petkovsek, released under the GPL v3 license, project source is [here](https://github.com/phpipam/phpipam)